Ruins of Burgh Castle

 Burgh Castle was later to become the site of a Norman castle and possibly an early Christian monastery but this has not been confirmed by all of the interested historians.
 The Norman castle was constructed in the 11th and 12th centuries in the south-west corner of the site.

-Burgh Castle is now owned by the Norfolk Archaeological Trust with the castle ruins being looked after by English Heritage.
+Burgh Castle is now owned by the Norfolk Archaeological Trust.
 A circular all-access, wheelchair-friendly route around the fort includes a boardwalk along the Angles Way.
 The site is about 6km south-west of Great Yarmouth and there is a free coach and car park about 600 metres away in Butt Lane.
 Please note that this car park is locked at 6pm each day.
-The Burgh Castle site does not have any toilets or other facilities but the Burgh Castle pub (the Queen’s Head) is nearby, at the junction of Church Road and Back Lane.
+The Burgh Castle site does not have any toilets or other facilities but the Burgh Castle pub (the Queen's Head) is nearby, at the junction of Church Road and Back Lane.

 Sat Nav NR31 9QB